 As a parent/guardian, you may be interested in seeing what your child has set as their college goals.
-In the College section, students can explore different types of colleges and set long-term goals for the types of colleges they'd like to attend, as well as goals for the year related to each aspect of their college application.
+In College from the left navigation menu, students can explore different types of colleges and set long-term goals for the types of colleges they'd like to attend and goals for the year related to each aspect of their college application.
 Students can change their college goals at any time and explore the courses, grades, test scores, letters of recommendation and essay requirements for colleges at varying levels of selectivity.

 There are six types of colleges listed on the Summit Learning Platform: Minimally Selective, Somewhat Selective, Selective, More Selective, Highly Selective, and Extremely Selective.